leochanj105/hindsight-lumos/docs/agent.md

   -lc lc_addr
         Address of the log collector in form hostname:port.
 If not specified, u ses lc_addr:`lc_port` from the legacy config file.
+  -output string
+        Filename for outputting agent telemetry.
+If specified, will write a csv of agent telemetry data.
+Disabled by default.
   -port port
         Port to run the agent on.
 If not specified, uses port from the legacy c onfig file.